 Brook is a lawyer in the firm’s Personal Injury Section, where she represents individuals who have been injured and family members of deceased victims.
 Before joining the firm, she worked for a different plaintiff’s firm in Georgia, handling cases involving catastrophic injury, premises liability, trucking accidents, amputation, medical malpractice, wrongful death, whistleblower / qui tam, government monitorship and federal criminal defense.
 Prior to law school, Brook worked as a paralegal in a solo practice firm handling car accidents, trucking accidents, and premises liability cases.

 An Atlanta native, Brook is the oldest of four children, describes herself as a “big people person,” loves to laugh, shamefully admits she is a fan of “true crime,” and a huge Braves fan.
-Brook is a new homeowner in Buckhead and enjoys spending time with her long-time boyfriend, Andrew, and their dogs, a black lab, Otto, and a beagle-mix, Boots.
+Brook is a new homeowner in Buckhead and enjoys spending time with her fiancé, Andrew, and their dogs, a black lab, Otto, and a beagle-mix, Boots.
 Brook’s mom works in med mal and casualty reinsurance, and her dad is a musician and architect.
 One of Brook’s sisters works in finance in New York, and the other is in the Honors College at the University of Georgia, where she is studying to become a doctor.
 Brook’s brother serves in the U.S. Marine Corps Reserves and is a senior at the University of South Carolina.